+allows investors to compute the value of organization.
 Long-term financing provide capital deficit businesses funds for the period over 1 year.
 To achieve balance in their capital structure, corporations may offer preferred or common stock, leasing or bonds.
 For most large US companies, bonds are offered as means of raising revenue.
 A bond typically includes the par or face value, coupon rate and maturity date.
 A detailed summary of the terms can also be found on the bond indenture.
 This legal document is administered by an independent financial trustee.
 In case of default, the trustee can liquated pledged assets or secured debt to bondholders.
 Debenture or unsecured bonds are offered by some corporations.
 Rather than offering specific items as collateral, debenture bonds allows a general claim to be placed against assets.
 Various repayment methods are available to corporations when bonds mature.
 In addition to the lump-sum single payment, serial payment and conversions are available options.
 Serial payments are paid on an installment basis according to their serial number.
 Conversions are used to retired outstanding debt by converting bonds to common stock.
 Bond debt offers tax-deductible interest payments.
-The drawback of bond financing is the debt must be repaid regardless of the economic condition of the company Long-term leasing has become a popular way for business to financing lease must be reflected on an organization's balance sheet.
+The drawback of bond financing is the debt must be repaid regardless of finance debt.
+As such FASB requires certain leases to be included in financial statements.
+A capital lease or financing lease must be reflected on an organization's balance sheet.
 In comparison to an operating lease, which is usually short-term, a capital lease is a long term obligation.
-It also transfers ownership of the property to the lessee at the end of the lease.
-A capital lease also affects the income statement.
-The property is amortized over the life of the lease and the expense is deducted on an annual basis.
-Long-term leasing is a lucrative business.
-The advantage of this type of financing is the lack of a required down payment; lease obligations are not as restrictive as a bond agreement.
+It also transfers ownership of the property to the lesse at the end of the lease.
+A capital lease also a required down payment; lease obligations are not as restrictive as a bond agreement.
 Tax benefits such as depreciation on equipment and lease payment on land is tax deductible.